DamianTujdowski/DamianTujdowski/README.md

 <h3 align="center">A Java developer candidate with graphic design background keen on coding</h3>

 My interest in programming came from automationing work done in Adobe Illustrator over 3 years ago.
-Will of developing in that direction made me choose Java technology.
+Will of developing in that direction made me choose Java language.

-I remember delight brought about my first programs executing commands.
+I remember delight brought about my first programs commands execution and possibilities they showed to me.
 This delight pushed me to the learning process, throughout which I get to now and used in practice Spring Boot, SQL, Hibernate, Git, JUnit, just to name a few.
 Taking breaks writing apps i took courses in scope of algorithms, data structures and desig patterns.